odanoburu/FreeLing-User-Manual/installation.md

 It is possible to safely remove data for languages that are not needed, saving that space.

-* If installing from a `.deb` package, you can simply remove the unneeded directories from `/usr/share/freeling/XX`.
+* If installing from a `.deb` package, you can simply remove the unneeded language directories from `/usr/share/freeling/XX`.
 Make sure to keep
 `/usr/share/freeling/common`, `/usr/share/freeling/config`, and `/usr/share/freeling/XX` for any language XX you want to process.

 * If installing from source (either from source package or from git repository) you can remove the unneeded data after installing, but it may be easier to remove it from source: